7 Essentials of a Winning Campaign Fundraising Letter

 Scanned or computer-generated signatures make letters look phony.

-You don’t want your fundraising letter to come off as a form letter.
+You don’t want your fundraising appeal to come off as a form letter.
 Personally sign each one.

 If you expect the recipient to take the time to sign a check to your campaign, you should be willing to sign the letter that’s asking for the money.